 Killarney Provincial Park is 645 km2 of beautiful, unspoiled nature.
 Add in some killer trails and comfy accommodations and you’ve got a total winter hot spot.
 It’s no wonder winter explorers flock to the park when the cold hits.

 So what are you waiting for?
 Here’s everything you need to know to plan your own Killarney adventure this winter.

 There’s lots to do!

 In the winter, Killarney transforms into a cross-country skiing paradise.

 The park’s campground becomes a great trail network.
 The roads remain unplowed, and ski trails are groomed and set.

 There are three trail loops from 8 km to 14 km for a total of 35 km of ski opportunities.
 Make sure you check conditions on the Ski Report before heading out!

 The park’s hiking trails take on a whole new character as snowshoe trails in the winter.
 Take this opportunity to visit a part of the park you’d never see in the summer!

 Don’t forget about winter photography!
 From landscapes to wildlife, the beauty of Killarney is always stunning on film.
-Make sure you pack a spare battery because of the cold.
-Keep your camera in a pack, and bring it inside to warm up when possible.
+Make sure you pack a spare battery because the cold can drain it.
+Keep it inside your coat to stay warm.